BitcoinQnA/verify-supply/index.md

 Add them all together and we get **18,537,418.75** of expected supply.
 However, my node calculated that at block height 655,987 there were in fact **18,537,233.94446619**.

-Why would my node calculate that there are actually **184.80553381** less bitcoins in existence that the known emission schedule suggestes there should be?
+Why would my node calculate that there are actually **184.80553381** less bitcoins in existence that the known emission schedule suggests there should be?

 This is generally caused when a miner does not collect the full reward having successfully mined a block.
 There is also another quirk in the Bitcoin code that prevents the reward from the [genesis block](https://en.bitcoin.it/wiki/Genesis_block) being spent.